 Kia ora, Talofa, Kia orana, Bula vinaka, Talofa ni, Malo e lelei, Fakaalofa lahi atu, Ni hao and Hello.

-- Encourage access/contact to be a positive time, if they aren’t too anxious they could do something special for their birth parents/family/whanau (cards, making a little gift etc).
+- Encourage children to do something special for their birth parents / family / whanau (cards, little gift etc).

-- If you’re going to family celebrations with your own family, make sure there is a gift for your children in care.
+- If you’re going to family outings with your own family, make sure there is a gift for your children in care.
 Your relatives may not think about this.

 - Allow the child placed in your care to share positive memories of past Christmas’s.

-- Make your own children aware of the potential issues that may occur for children over this time.
+- Make your own children are aware of the potential issues that may occur for children in care over this time.

 - Include children in all activities, make this a positive time for strengthening relationships, connections, attachments and giving them positive experiences.

 - Plan fun, fun and more fun.
-Getting into nature is a grounding, free soul-filling activity.
+Getting into nature is a grounding, free and soul-filling activity.

 - Plan rest, rest and more rest ….
-Chilled quiet times are so important for both the children and yourselves.
+Chilled quiet times are so important for both the children and you.

 - Realise the behaviour outbursts are not personal, but a reflection of what may be going on for them.

-Keep an eye out for the support groups in your area and do let me know if you would like to set one up.
+Keep an eye out for the support groups in your area and be sure to let me know if you would like to set one up.
 I am very happy to support, give ideas or attend if you’d like.

-West Auckland Assoc Support Group – email Yasser for dates / venue : Yasser El Shall firstname.lastname@example.org
+West Auckland Assoc Support Group – Email Yasser for dates and venue on email@example.com

-FASD Support Group – will be taking a break over the holidays so the next meeting will be Tuesday February 12th – Lounge at the Church, 2 Heaphy St, Blockhouse Bay 7.00pm – 8.45pm (The church is called ‘Church of the Saviour).
+FASD Support Group – We will be taking a break over the holidays so the next meeting will be Tuesday 11 February 2020 – Lounge at the Church, 2 Heaphy St, Blockhouse Bay from 7pm – 8.45pm (The church is called ‘Church of the Saviour).